srujanpanuganti/elsa/README.md

   * Publish sample Twist msg -- Seems like there's an error/lag
   * Debug the motor_driving
 * Finish the base_controller to subscribe to `/cmd_vel` topic to move the robot_base
+* Write a node to Publish raw images to a ROS topic
+  * Resolve cv_bridge and opencv4 issue for ROS

 ## To Do:

+* Transport Pi camaera v2 video stream using sensor_msgs/Image to a ROS topic
 * visualized the tf and odometry in rviz
   * Fix the odometry axis and tf axis alignment - there is some offset of 90 degrees
 * Tune the PID controller